pbmedinaPH/NYC-Taxi-Fare-Prediction/README.md

 # Predictive Modelling of Taxi Fares in NYC Overview
-The project uses a multiple linear regression model to
+The project uses a multiple linear regression model to estimate the taxi cab fare prior to the trip.
+The model shows that the mean distance followed by the mean duration are the best predictors for taxi cab fares.
+The overall model has a coefficient of determination of 86.8% which means it is a good predictor.

 ### Problem
 How do we effectively predict taxi cab fares prior to the ride? what are the responsible variables that successfully predict taxi cab fares?